 Accessibility refers to the experience of people who are affected by some type of impairment or disability, which could be physical, non-physical, permanent or temporary.
 All users deserve to have equal access, without barriers.
 It’s easy to assume that your visitors can use a keyboard, mouse or touchscreen to interact with content the way you do, but this assumption can lead to an experience that works well for some people and results in significant challenges for others.

 When you’re ready to start applying accessibility best practices to your website, the How to Meet WCAG (Quick Reference) is a great resource.

 Desire is how users feel about each interaction.
 This is usually evoked through visual branding, aesthetics and emotional design.
+For example, you can use a marketing gamification platform to add interaction and arouse user interest.
 It doesn’t matter how fresh and relevant your content is—if your design looks dated, a user won’t feel the excitement (and will likely assume that your content is dated too).